 |Logs||No logs (audited)|

-- Strong encryption: ExpressVPN uses the strongest encryption standards with an AES 256-bit cipher, a 4096-bit RSA key and SHA-512 HMAC authentication.
+- Strong encryption: ExpressVPN uses strong encryption standards with an AES-256 cipher, a 4096-bit RSA key and SHA-512 HMAC authentication.

 - Audited: ExpressVPN has passed a third-party security audit performed by Cure53, as well as a privacy audit verifying the no-logs policies.

-- Split Tunneling: ExpressVPN has added split tunneling to the Android app.
+- Split Tunneling: ExpressVPN offers a split tunneling to the Android app.
 This allows you to select which apps will use the VPN tunnel and which will go directly to the regular (unencrypted) internet.

-- Secure servers: ExpressVPN’s TrustedServer feature runs all the VPN’s servers in RAM-only mode, as we also saw with NordVPN and Surfshark.
+- Secure servers: ExpressVPN’s TrustedServer feature runs all VPN servers in RAM-only mode, as we also saw with NordVPN and Surfshark.
 This protects your data against physical seizure of the servers.

 You can enable “Network protection” in the settings of the Android VPN app as you see below: